 Many of us grew up being told that vaginas are dirty and have to be “cleaned”, which is why so many women think they need to use a vaginal douche.
 We get it!
 The idea of douching makes sense on paper.
 If there are bad bacteria in your vagina, why not just go in there and wash them all out?
 Like cleaning out a wound before you add a bandage?
 But is douching safe?

 Vaginal douching can interfere with your vagina’s ability to clean itself, and even put you at higher risk of developing an infection.
-Keep reading to learn more about why you should ditch the douche, and how to look after your vaginal health instead.
+Keep reading to learn more about why you should ditch the douche, and what to do instead of douching to look after your vaginal health.

 What is douching?